Advertisement

 • Due to the location of status updates on a profile, a hiring manager may read your update even before reading your summary.

-• Updating your network with status updates keeps your name (think personal brand here) at the top of people’s minds.
-Your connections are more likely to think about you as an active member of their community when they see your status update.
+• Updating your network with status updates keeps your name at the top of people’s minds.
+Your connections are more likely to think about you as an active member of their community when they see your frequent status updates.

-• Appropriate status updates can demonstrate your personality and show a hiring manager that you’re motivated and accomplished.
+• Appropriate status updates can demonstrate your personality and show a hiring manager that you’re motivated and engaged.
 Status updates add further personalization to your otherwise uniform profile.

-As for the idea that posting status updates is a waste of time, that’s completely not the case — if you do it right.
+Be sure you post status updates the right way.
 Following are ways to maximize this activity for the biggest impact on your job search without wasting time:

 • Update your status at least once a week.
 This frequency should appeal to you if you’re more reluctant to use status updates.
 Try it for a couple of weeks and see what happens.